prisma/specs/lift/Readme.md

 ## Architecture

-Lift has 2 parts: a **Lift Client** and a **Lift Server**.
-By default, the Lift Server runs locally as a sidecar process.
+Lift has 2 parts: a **Lift Client** and a **Lift Engine**.
+By default, the Lift Engine runs locally as a [sidecar process](https://blog.davemdavis.net/2018/03/13/the-sidecar-pattern/).
 This makes it easy to get started.
 As your team's data requirements become more complex, you may prefer to handle your migrations on a remote machine where you have fine-grained access control over migrations.

 ```
 ┌──────────────────┐       ┌──────────────────┐      ┌──────────────┐
 │                  │       │                  │      │   Postgres   │
-│   Lift Client    │       │   Lift Server    │     ┌┴────────────┬─┘
+│   Lift Client    │       │   Lift Engine    │     ┌┴────────────┬─┘
 │                  │       │                  │     │    MySQL    │
 └──────────────────┘       └──────────────────┘     └────────┬────┘
           │          save            │                     │ │